rhribeiro25/virtual-card-platform/README.md

   <br>

-his project includes a complete [Postman collection](https://github.com/rhribeiro25/virtual-card-platform/blob/main/src/main/resources/static/docs/virtual-card-platform.postman_collection.json) to help test and explore the API.
+This project includes a complete [Postman collection](https://github.com/rhribeiro25/virtual-card-platform/blob/main/src/main/resources/static/docs/virtual-card-platform.postman_collection.json) to help test and explore the API.

 1. Import the collection into Postman
 2. Run the application using: